A Guide To Parental Controls For Kids' Tech Use

 Where you start will depend on how your offspring generally use tech.
 If they mostly stick to phones or tablets, you might appreciate the simplicity of a mobile-first solution.
 Apple's Screen Time and Parental Controls are designed for iOS devices, while Family Link is designed for Android devices; they're not optimized to control your kid's PC use, outside of the designated accounts.

-Amazon's FreeTime, similarly, works best on the Kindle Fire tablet and, to some extent, the Echo home assistant.
+Amazon's FreeTime, similarly, works best on Fire tablets and, to some extent, the Echo home assistant.

 Net Nanny and Qustodio are software programs designed originally for the family PC, now with extensions to mobile.